amitjangid80/multiutillib/README.md

 dbHelper.addColumnForTable(new DbColumns("ID", new String[]{"integer", "primary key", "autoincrement"}))
     .createTable("TABLE_NAME");

 **Inserting Records**
 // this is an example for inserting records dbHelper.addDataForTable(new DbData("age" /*this is the name of the column*/, 26 /*data for that column*/))
     .insertData("TABLE_NAME");

+**Inserting Records With Transaction**
+// this is an example for inserting records with transaction
+// first create data by using addDataForTable method in a loop dbHelper.addDataForTable(new DbData("age" /*this is the name of the column*/, 26 /*data for that column*/));

+// then call this method outside the loop once data is built
+// pass the no of column counts of your table dbHelper.insertDataWithTransaction(String tableName, int dbColumnCount)

+**Altering Table**
+// this is an example for altering table
+// this method will add new columns to the table dbHelper.addDataForTable(new DbData("age" /*this is the name of the column*/, 26 /*data for that column*/))
+    .alterTable("TABLE_NAME");

+**Inserting records using json array or json object** /**
+ * insert data with json method
+ *
+ * this method will insert data using JSON Array or JSON Object *
+ * @param tableName - name of the table to insert data in *
+ * @param object    - JSON Object or JSON Array of records and columns to be inserted *
+ * @return True or False for success for failure in inserting records **/
+DbHelper dbHelper = new DbHelper(Context context);
+dbHelper.insertDataWithJson(String tableName, Object object);

+/**
+ * insert data with json method
+ *
+ * this method will insert data using JSON Array or JSON Object
+ * this method will user SQLite Database Transaction for inserting records in db *
+ * @param tableName         - name of the table to insert data in *
+ * @param object            - JSON Object or JSON Array of records and columns to be inserted *
+ * @param tableColumnCount  - Count of Number of columns for that table *
+ * @return True or False for success for failure in inserting records **/
+DbHelper dbHelper = new DbHelper(Context context);
+dbHelper.insertDataWithJsonAndTransaction(String tableName, Object object, int tableColumnCount)

+**Updating Records**

+/**
+ * update data method
+ *
+ * @param tableName      - name of the table on which update query is to be performed *
+ * @param whereClause    - name of the column to check whether the record is present so the data is updated
+ *                         pass this parameter in the way given in example below
+ *                         Ex: code = ? or ID = ? etc // this is important
+ *
+ * @param whereArgs      - data of the column name provided to check if record is present for data update
+ *                         here you need to pass the data for the corresponding where clause
+ *                         Ex: 1 or 2 etc
+ *
+ * this method will update records of the table in database
+ * this method uses database's update method for updating records *
+ * parameter whereClause and whereArgs must be passed in the form given **/ dbHelper.addDataForTable(new DbData("age" /*this is the name of the column*/, 26 /*data for that column*/)) .updateData(String tableName, String whereClause, String whereArgs)

 >**Getting all records directly into you model class:**

 /**